James John Hornby: Academic career

-In 1853, Hornby went to Durham University as Principal of Bishop Cosin's Hall until 1864 when he returned to Brasenose as classical lecturer.
-Students long after recalled with pleasure the animation of his Virgil lectures and his excellent way of teaching Latin prose.
+In 1853, Hornby went to Durham University as Principal of Bishop Cosin's Hall, where he remained until 1864, when the hall was closed and merged into University College, Durham.

+Hornby returned to Brasenose as classical lecturer, where Students long after recalled with pleasure the animation of his Virgil lectures and his excellent way of teaching Latin prose.
 He was also made Senior Proctor.
-In 1865 Hornby was the first to ascend the northwest ridge of the Silberhorn.
+In 1865, he was the first to ascend the northwest ridge of the Silberhorn.

 In 1867, he was appointed Second Master of Winchester College, which was seen as a stepping stone to the headmastership of Eton, which had become vacant.
-He remained at Winchester little more than a year, and was then appointed Headmaster of Eton, in succession to Balston.
+He remained at Winchester little more than a year, and was then appointed Headmaster of Eton, in succession to Edward Balston.
 His appointment was made possible by the conclusions of the Northcote Commission which had removed restrictions among educational endowments, among which was the tradition that the Eton headmaster should come from King's College, Cambridge.